Donna and Doug Tripp

 CLICK AN IMAGE FOR LARGER VIEW

-When Donna Louise Cooper was three, her mother, Emily, took her to the doctor because her feet turned under.
+Donna Louise Cooper was born on December 28, 1928 in Minneapolis, Minnesota to Emily (Ehle) and Donald Cooper.
+When she was three, her mother took her to the doctor because her feet turned under.
 The doctor made two recommendations: corrective shoes and dance lessons.
-Today, Donna still recalls wearing and resenting &150; the shoes for many years.
+Donna recalled wearing and resenting &150; the shoes for many years.
 But the other prescription?
 Donna took to the lessons with enthusiasm.
 Not folk dance lessons, however.
 Emily Cooper had enrolled her three-year-old in ballet.

 Emily chose Helen Noble as Donna's teacher with the biggest studio in Minneapolis (she'd put a number of stars on Broadway back in the 1920s).
 When Donna was eight or nine, Emily moved Donna to another teacher, Janet Atkins, at MacPhail School of Music, the largest music school in the Midwest (Janet had been a dancer with the Sadler Wells Ballet Company).

-Donna grew up in the Scandinavian community in Minneapolis, Minnesota.
-She says, "Everyone was a Hanson or a Stensrud or an Ivarsson."
+Donna grew up in the Scandinavian community in Minneapolis.
+She said, "Everyone was a Hanson or a Stensrud or an Ivarsson."
 Her father was half English and half Danish; the other side was Norwegian, English, French, and German.

 By age eleven, already five-feet-seven-inches tall, Donna was performing.
 Two years later, she auditioned for the Ballet Russe de Monte Carlo, but the ballet master said she was too tall.